- Pros: Average rate. No commitment. 24/7 support. Compatible with many POS systems. Same-day payouts with free bank account.

 The biggest issue happened in January 2021 when Tyro EFTPOS machines were out of order for up to five weeks.
 During this time, the thousands of affected merchants received poor communications from Tyro and inadequate compensation when the businesses’ losses were clear.
 Some of these businesses sued Tyro who only offered rebates on merchant fees rather than compensation for the significant sales losses incurred.

 Given the age of the card machines back then, we are not surprised they were prone to technical issues.
-Fortunately, they have since done away with the old models and introduced the newer Ingenico Axium DX8000 (Tyro Pro) which is more future-proof.
+Fortunately, they have since done away with the old models and introduced the newer Ingenico models which are more future-proof.